This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Physical therapy can help a baby develop muscle strength and range of motion and reduce pain or regain sensation.

-For children born with cerebral palsy from brain damage caused by a birth injury, physical therapy is often an important part of treatment.
+For children born with cerebral palsy from brain damage caused by a birth injury, physical therapy is often an essential part of treatment.

 Occupational and Other Therapies